guettli/learning-kubernetes-log/README.md

 TODO: my questions in #kubernetes-users

+# April 2022

+I can recommend the CKA from [KodeKloud](https://kodekloud.com/courses/certified-kubernetes-administrator-cka/)

+One month costs 35 Euro.
+That's a fair price.
+And you can do all courses during this month.
+They have interactive training with a web based terminal.
+I prefer KodeKloud to killer.sh, since KodeKloud has many small questions and you get feedback immediately.
+And KodeKloud is a course, while killer.sh is just an exam like environment with 25 questions.

 # March 2022

 today I learned what the vertical-pod-autoscaler does.
 First I thought the VPA